bfhayes/PrintTrace/README.md

-# OutlineTool
+# PrintTrace

-A high-performance C++ library for extracting object outlines from images and exporting them as DXF vector files.
+A high-performance C++ library for extracting object outlines from photos and exporting them as DXF vector files optimized for 3D printing.
 Designed for easy integration into other applications, with a clean C API perfect for Swift Package Manager integration.

 ## Features